Eaton Canyon Wildfire Lawyers

 On the evening of January 7, 2025, flames ignited in Eaton Canyon, located in the San Gabriel Mountains.
 A ferocious wildfire, widely known as the Eaton Fire, devastated Altadena and Pasadena, Los Angeles County.

 Fueled by fierce winds, the blaze raced through Altadena Drive and Midwick Drive.
 As of January 28, 2025, it had devoured over 14,000 acres.
-Eaton Fire has already destroyed thousands of properties, injured multiple people, and killed 17 individuals.
+The Eaton Fire destroyed thousands of properties, injured multiple people, and killed 19 individuals.

-The fire’s impact is far-reaching.
-There are urgent evacuation warnings and major damage in the Pasadena Unified School District.
-Additionally, a “Do Not Drink” order has been issued for parts of the Pasadena Water and Power system due to contamination concerns.
-Multiple agencies are bravely battling the flames that thrive in low humidity, dry vegetation, and strong winds.
+The fire’s impact led to urgent evacuation warnings and major damage in the Pasadena Unified School District.
+Additionally, a “Do Not Drink” order was issued for parts of the Pasadena Water and Power system due to contamination concerns.
+Multiple agencies have bravely battled the flames that thrive in low humidity, dry vegetation, and strong winds.

 $41,950,000.00

 An attack that took place when a homeless man used an unsecured baseball bat in the Walmart store to attack a husband and wife who were shopping nearby.
-The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.
+The jury found that Walmart was 50 percent liable for the attack, and the amount of the judgment against the company exceeded $30,000,000.– BRIAN BEECHER

 Frequent Fire Starters In Eaton Canyon